 Citrus Suite is a company that designs and develops technology that gives information and instructions needed for mobile apps, websites and other digital technologies to work.
 This is called software.
 The company aims to work closely with the people they hope will use their new technologies.
 This project looks to further develop and test their product, VERA.

-Citrus Suit will be working with Dr Stockley, a physiotherapist and researcher at the University of Lancashire.
+Citrus Suit will be working with Dr Jarvis, an occupational therapist and researcher at the University of Lancashire.
 Her expertise will help:

 - Find out what can help, and what may hinder the use of VERA with stroke survivors staying at treatment centres to receive rehabilitation.